JohnAlexCO/garter/README.md

 ## Okay but give me some fucking pseudocode, bro

-Here is some code that the partially complete compiler can actually run properly
+Here is some code that the partially complete compiler can (or will be able to) run properly
 ```python
 set = array: 'A' 'B' "C"
 x = 0